PagerDuty/pdpyras/README.rst

 pdpyras: PagerDuty Python REST API Sessions
 ===========================================

-A minimal, practical client for the PagerDuty REST API.
+A minimal, practical Python client for the PagerDuty REST API.

 About
 -----